Baramati: Population

-The population of Baramati as per the census of 2011 is 429,600.
+The population of Baramati taluka as per the census of 2011 is 429,600.
+However, the population of Baramati city in 2011 was 54,415.

 Economy

 Industries in Baramati vary from textile to dairy and food products.
 Similarly, there are many foreign companies in Baramati like Piaggio, Ferrero and Dynamix Dairy, Baramati.
 The oldest plant in Baramati MIDC is the Kalyani Steels.
 Likewise, recent additions to the list of industries are Bharat Forge, Ferrero Rocher, Bauli India and Barry Callebaut India.

 Baramati and surrounding areas mostly depend on agriculture as the main source of income.
 The land in the region is moderately irrigated because of the Nira Left Canal irrigation from the Veer Dam.
 Nira River and Karha River also provide direct irrigation water to the farms.

 Drinking water is also sourced from this canal.
 Additionally, Municipal Council also receives drinking water from Ujjani Dam through a pipeline.

-Main crops include Sugarcane, Grapes, Jowar, Cotton and Wheat.
+The main crops include Sugarcane, Grapes, Jowar, Cotton, and Wheat.
 Grapes and Sugar are exported from here.
 There is a huge marketplace for cotton and food grains in the city.